 Another portfolio, called “Some Kids” are photographs of children at parties and at play.
 This work was featured in “Photaumnales 2013” an international photo festival in the French town of Bueuvais, in September of 2013.
 Younger was the solo American invited to this international event.
 Aline Smithson of LENSCRATCH wrote, “Never before have so many fine art and documentary photographers turned their lenses on the world within the confines of their own front door.
 Photographers who document family are participant observers–caught between the decision to participate in familial activities or capturing their loved ones with photographic interpretation, sometimes at their expense.
 Dan Younger has created a portfolio called “Some Kids” that are photographs of children at parties and at play.
 He prides himself with transforming subject matter that is mostly the province of amateurs: vacations and children.”

-Younger’s photographs have also been used in the sets of NBC’s “The Biggest Loser”, on ABC’s "Here Comes the Newlyweds" and on VH1’s “Scot Baio is 45 - And Still Single".
-Tony Marsh, Executive Director of “Newlyweds” wrote that Younger’s photographs are “bold and evocative.
-They do not merely document, beckoning you to wander around in the sublime space between first impression and fond memory”.
+Younger’s photographs have also been used in the sets of NBC’s “The Biggest Loser”, on ABC’s “Meet the Newlyweds” on Fox’s “ I Married a Stranger” and on VH1’s “Scot Baio is 45 - And Still Single” among others.
+Tony Marsh, Emmy winning director of “Newlyweds” wrote that Younger’s photographs are “bold and evocative.
+They do not merely document, but beckon you to wander around in the sublime space between first impression and fond memory”.

 Office: 205 Fine Arts Building